Balance of payments: Uses

 The balance of payments is important in international financial management for the following reasons:

 First, the balance of payments is a factor in the demand and supply of a country's currency.
 For example, if outflows exceed inflows, then the demand for the currency in the domestic market is likely to exceed the supply in the foreign exchange market, all else being equal.
 One can thus infer that the currency would be under pressure to depreciate against other currencies.
 On the other hand, if inflows exceed outflows, then its currency would be likely to appreciate.

 Second, a country's balance of payments data may signal the country's potential as a business partner for the rest of the world.
 A country grappling with a major balance of payments difficulty may not be able to expand imports from the outside world.
 Instead, the country may impose measures to restrict imports and discourage capital outflows in order to improve the balance of payments situation.
 On the other hand, a country with a significant balance of payments surplus would be more likely to expand imports, offering marketing opportunities for foreign enterprises, and less likely to impose foreign exchange restrictions.

 Third, balance of payments data can be used to evaluate the performance of the country in international economic competition.
 A country that is experiencing trade deficits year after year may be a signal that the country's domestic industries lack international competitiveness.

 Imbalances

-While the BoP has to balance overall, surpluses or deficits on its individual elements can lead to imbalances between countries.
+While payments in the scheme have to balance overall between two countries, there can be surpluses or deficits in the individual accounts, representing imbalances between the countries.
 In general there is concern over deficits in the current account.